gabriele-di-bona/higher-order-heaps-laws/README.md

 Adding the argument `-order False`, it considers the pairs BA and AB as the same, so order is not considered.
 More info can be found in the python script.
 The results of such analysis are saved into `~/data/ERRW/SW/analysis/` with the same file name.

+### New model
+In this manuscript we propose a new model that extends both the UMT and ERRW.
+The model works as follows.
+A random walker (RW) moves onto a network that evolves and expands, with weighted links that change over time.
+At every time step, the RW moves from its current node, say $x$, to one of his neighboring nodes, say $y$, with probabilities depending on the weight $A_{x,y}$ of the outgoing links from $x$.
+The link just explored $(x,y)$ gets reinforced with a weight $\rho$, i.e., $A_{x,y} \to A_{x,y} + \rho$.
+If the chosen following node $y$ has never been explored before, then $y$ triggers the appearance of $\nu_1+1$ new nodes $z_i$ in the network attaching to $y$.
+In other words, we are adding the links $(y,z_i)$ with unitary weight.
+If the link $(x,y)$ we have moved has never been explored before, then it triggers the appearance of $\nu_2$ links never explored between already explored nodes.

+You can find the translation of the model into code in `~/utils/new_model.py`.
+It can be called from another script to run multiple runs with different parameters, by using the python script `~/python_scripts/new_model.py` or `~/bash_scripts/new_model.sh`.
+This script runs the model with the given parameter rho, varying nu_1 and nu_2.
+If fraction_nu_2_cut_nu_1 is 0, nu_1 and nu_2 go from their starting to ending parameters (extremes included).
+Otherwise, nu_2 is upper bounded by min(ending_nu_1, fraction_nu_2_cut_nu_1 * nu_1).
+With N_0=1 and M_0=0 you start from a single node considered explored (and triggered), with his children not explored added in the initialization.
+With 1<N_0<100 and M_0=0 you start from a single node and its nu_1 + 1 children considered explored, with the roots children that are also triggered but their children are not explored.
+With N>100 and M_0=0, the second layer of children are also triggered and considered explored.
+Imposing the parameter `directed` to be True, you can choose to have your network directed.
+Imposing the parameter `do_non_overlapping_simulation` to be True, you can choose to pick random links in the whole network, not just outgoing links.
+Imposing the parameter `trigger_links_with_replacement` to be True, you can choose the new links between already explored nodes to be random, allowing replacement (you can add the same link more than once).
+Otherwise, you can only trigger links that do not exist between nodes that you have already explored.
+In practice this has little effect.
+In the bash script, you can also impose `putTogether` to be True.
+With this, you don't run any simulation, but you collect all simulations within the same set of parameters, and put the results together, doing some further analysis on the averages.
+Furthermore, if `delete_files_put_together` is True, the files of each simulation are deleted, and only the created files with all simulations together are kept.
+Finally, if you need to debug, turn `do_prints` True.

 ## Other scripts to analyse data